Easy Cowboy Caviar Recipe

 - Stir to coat and refrigerate for at least 30 minutes.

-- Add avocado and serve.
+- Add avocado just before serving.

 Notes